zephyrproject-rtos/zephyr/doc/reference/networking/vlan.rst

 that is run on top of *eth0*.

-VLAN support must be enabled at compile time by setting option :option:`CONFIG_NET_VLAN` and also setting option :option:`CONFIG_NET_VLAN_COUNT` to reflect how many network interfaces there will be in the system.
-For example, if there is one network interface without VLAN support, and two with VLAN support, the :option:`CONFIG_NET_VLAN_COUNT` should be set to 3.
+VLAN support must be enabled at compile time by setting option :option:`CONFIG_NET_VLAN` and :option:`CONFIG_NET_VLAN_COUNT` to reflect how many network interfaces there will be in the system.
+For example, if there is one network interface without VLAN support, and two with VLAN support, the :option:`CONFIG_NET_VLAN_COUNT` option should be set to 3.

 Even if VLAN is enabled in a :file:`prj.conf` file, the VLAN needs to be activated at runtime by the application.
 The VLAN API provides a